 What is clean fasting?

-Clean fasting is when you follow an intermittent fasting protocol and consume only water or non-caloric beverages like plain water, mineral water, sparkling water, black coffee, and black tea.
+Clean fasting is when you follow an intermittent fasting schedule and consume only water or non-caloric beverages like plain water, mineral water, sparkling water, black coffee, and black tea.

 Sometimes, you’ll find information that says clean fasting must be calorie-free.
 But beverages like black coffee still contain five calories per cup.
 However, in body terms, those few calories are pretty irrelevant.